A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter

-Tracker detector is built from two main components: a 15~mm thick CsI converter and a silicon tracker.
-The CsI converter is placed upon silicon tracker after ACD.
-It acts as both a photon converter that converts the incoming photons to a pair of electron and positron and an active calorimeter with radiation length of around $0.8\,X_0$.
-The benefit of utilizing a sensitive detector as converter instead of a traditional tungsten converter is that one could collect the energy deposited in CsI which completes the energy measurements.
-It could be of vital importance in low energy particle reconstructions.
-Following the converter, the silicon tracker consists of six silicon micro-strip layers arranged in an alternating x-y configuration.
+The VLAST-P tracker consists of two main components: a $15\,\mathrm{mm}$ thick CsI converter ($\sim 0.8\,X_0$) and a silicon tracking section.
+It serves a dual purpose: acting as an active medium for photon conversion into electron-positron pairs, and reconstructing the incident direction by measuring the pair trajectories with high precision.
+Unlike traditional passive tungsten converters, the active CsI layer measures the energy deposited during conversion.
+This capability allows for complete energy reconstruction, which is critically important for low-energy particles.Following the converter, the silicon tracker consists of six silicon micro-strip layers arranged in an alternating x-y configuration.
 Each pair of orthogonal strips provides 2D coordinate measurements.
-This design characterizes the electron-positron pairs from photon conversion with a spatial resolution better than $50\,\mathrm{um}$~\cite{AZZARELLO2016378}.
+By adopting the silicon strip detector technology successfully verified in the DAMPE mission~\cite{AZZARELLO2016378}, this design is able to characterize the electron-positron pairs from photon conversion with a spatial resolution better than $50\,\mu\mathrm{m}$.

-The main sub-detector for particle energy measurement is the electromagnetic calorimeter (ECAL).
-The detector is optimized to cover an energy range of $100\,\mathrm{MeV}$ to $5\,\mathrm{GeV}$, although the ECAL design is limited by the area and weight available on the satellite.
-It is built with 25 CsI(Tl) crystal bars arranged in a $5\times5$ array, as shown in the lower part of figure~\ref{fig:VLASTP}.
-Thallium-doped cesium iodide is chosen as the sensitive material because of its high light yield and good uniformity.